SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 skills or bonuses to skills or attributes.
-For instance, a manipulation that heals would give a character a certain number of dice in medicine, and the result of using the manipulation’s skill gift would be compared to the normal diﬃculty for using medicine on a target.
+For instance, a manipulation that heals would give a character a certain number of dice in medicine, and the result of using the manipulation’s skill gift would be compared to the normal difficulty for using medicine on a target.
 Any attribute bonuses affect the skills and specializations under them, and any skill bonuses add to the specializations under them (if the target has any).
 Targets use gifted skills and skill and attribute bonuses normally and as separate actions from the Metaphysics attempt.
 Protection: Characters using protecting manipulations rely on their effect just as they would a piece of protective gear.
-General Effects: When the manipulation offers a “general” effect, and thus has no targeting or manipulative skill associated with it, the gamemaster will have to make up levels of success for that manipulation.
-A minimal success, with the roll equal to the diﬃculty, means that the manipulation was slightly off or less than perfect.
-A solid success of one to ﬁve points over the diﬃculty usually gets the manipulation to do exactly what the user wants the manipulation to do.
-A superior success of six points over the diﬃculty reveals that the manipulation worked better than usual; at this level, the gamemaster might even provide a bonus to its use.
+General Effects: When the manipulation offers a "general" effect, and thus has no targeting or manipulative skill associated with it, the gamemaster will have to make up levels of success for that manipulation.
+A minimal success, with the roll equal to the difficulty, means that the manipulation was slightly off or less than perfect.
+A solid success of one to ﬁve points over the difficulty usually gets the manipulation to do exactly what the user wants the manipulation to do.
+A superior success of six points over the difficulty reveals that the manipulation worked better than usual; at this level, the gamemaster might even provide a bonus to its use.
 Damage and Targeted Manipulations: If the manipulation focuses